Running an analysis

 Generate a compilation database using a custom script

-A compilation database is just a JSON file that describes how to compile a project.
-If none of the previous approaches is feasible, for example, in the case of an internal build system, writing a script that generates a compilation database that describes how source files are supposed to be compiled can be the last resort.
+A compilation database is simply a JSON file that describes how to compile a project.
+If none of the previous approaches are feasible, for example, in the case of an internal build system, writing a script that generates a compilation database to describe how source files are supposed to be compiled might be the best solution.

 General recommendations